typohnebild/numpy-vs-mir/README.md

-To count the floating-point operations that occur while execution we used the Linux tool [_perf_](https://perf.wiki.kernel.org/index.php/Main_Page), which is build into the Linux kernel and allows to gather a enormous variety of performance counters, if they are implemented by the CPU.
+To count the floating-point operations that occur while execution we used the Linux tool [_perf_](https://perf.wiki.kernel.org/index.php/Main_Page), which is build into the Linux kernel.
+It allows to gather a enormous variety of performance counters, if they are implemented by the CPU.
 The CPU we used offered the performance counters _scalar\_single_, _scalar\_double_, _128b\_packed\_double_,